MuTianer/chart_swa_example/README.md

   The build_runner package provides a concrete way of generating files using Dart code.
 Files are always generated directly on disk, and rebuilds are incremental - inspired by tools such as Bazel.

-## Getting Started
+# Getting Started

 1. set up the Flutter environment variables.
-2. get clone project
+2. git clone project
 3. In the project's root directory:
     * `CMD` run `flutter pub get`
 4. flutter_gen_runner